 Q. Any other thoughts or advice to share with readers?

 Managing a NERC Compliance Program with spreadsheets, emails, and a limited workforce can be challenging and can restrict an organization’s ability to adopt a risk-based approach to compliance.
 Utilizing a technology solution can help your organization continue to mature by creating efficiencies, increasing your oversight capabilities, and reducing the management burden on your team.

-If you are new to NERC or looking for ways to mature your existing program, view the Cential and Onspring hosted webinar for a discussion on NERC Compliance trends and requirements—click here to watch the recording.
+If you are new to NERC or looking for ways to mature your existing program, view the Cential and Onspring hosted webinar for a discussion on NERC Compliance trends and requirements.
 Learn how Onspring can streamline your processes to reduce risk and best leverage your team’s time.
 You will also learn how to mature your program past NERC Compliance narratives to a Risk & Control framework.